mchappychen/Invert-a-Matrix/README.md

 Not all matricies can be inverted cause my code sux<br/>
-It uses the dumb Gauss-Jordan methods<br/>
+It uses the dumb Gauss-Jordan methods of switch,add,multiply<br/>
 This is how my algorithm works for a 4x4 matrix, where x is a random number: